Habitat Pure Natural Latex FAQs

 9″ Habitat Pure Latex Mattress- highly popular, offers softest, most sumptuous feel…for folks used to softer mattress or wanting a cushier, higher level of immersion, yet still buoyantly supportive.
 Excellent for back, belly and side sleepers.
 Very beneficial for those with shoulder or hip injuries, back surgeries, fused vertebrae, offers a kind of “built in pillow top” effect.
 Tip- Most Habitat employees own this mattress!

 Is it really necessary to have an 18″ tall mattress?

 We talked about this in the previous question, but, how much of the “good stuff” (in our case, natural Latex material) is required to make a comfortable bed?
 The answer is not an easy one.
 Our first task was to determine what people wanted from a Latex Bed.
 We knew lots of people were looking for them, and lots of people were aware of the unique properties they have.
 Over the last couple of years, we reviewed dozens of retailers product lines, looked at many different beds with many combinations of latex with different densities and thicknesses at shows, and talked to industry reps about their opinions.

-We offer 3 very simplistically designed models, and that’s it.
-The price you pay includes free shipping and an unheard of 365 night trial period.
-We think they provide a good range of comfort choices and maximize the benefits of Latex, with some functional features built in.Back to the Top.
-Click Here to Go to Our Main Latex Mattress Information and Ordering Page
+We offer 3 very simplistically designed models.
+The price you pay includes free shipping and a 365 night trial period.
+We think they provide a good range of comfort choices which maximize the benefits of Natural Latex.

 What kind of warranty do I get with my Latex bed?